 Cold sores are red, blister-like sores that can appear in or around your mouth.
 You may feel tingling and throbbing around your mouth when a cold sore is coming on.
 According to the American Academy of Dermatology, cold sore symptoms can also include burning, stinging, and itching.

 Starting to feel that all too familiar cold sore tingle in the lips?
 Here are five natural remedies that can head cold sores off at the pass before they rear their ugly heads.
 (Be sure to wash your hands before and after treatment.)

 Known to be a potent healing ingredient, raw honey possesses some antiviral properties that could be beneficial in fighting cold sores.
 In a study involving eight adult patients who had experienced these infections, topically applying honey was relatively successful at reducing the duration of an outbreak and occurrence of crusting, and speeding up healing compared with a commonly prescribed medication.

 In another study, peppermint essential oil was also found to have strong antiviral effects against cold sores, especially when used as a pretreatment.
-So as soon as you feel that itch coming on, apply a drop or two of peppermint oil directly to the area with a q-tip.
-You might never even have to lay eyes on that thing.
+So as soon as you feel that cold sore itch coming on, apply a drop or two of peppermint oil directly to the area with a q-tip.
+You might never even have to lay eyes on a cold sore.